Table of Contents

 Magnetic Resonance Imaging

 MRI studies have an estimated accuracy of 100% in identifying almost any type of uterine anomalies.
 MRIs can identify vaginal, cervical, and uterine anomalies reliably, including septate, unicornuate, and bicornuate uterine malformations.
 Additionally, MRI studies of the fallopian tubes, ovaries, and other pelvic structures makes it easy for the radiologist to identify endometriosis, even in its initial stages.
 Standard pelvic MRI protocols employed include T1-weighted, T2-weighted, and contrast-enhanced images.

 Direct visualization of the external contour of the uterus can be helpful in differentiating between bicornuate and septate uterus.
 Hysteroscopy is helpful in the identification of intrauterine adhesions and septa.
 These 2 techniques can be also used for adhesiolysis or other treatments.

 Examples of Uterine Malformations and the Imaging of Malformations

-In the following table, we show some common congenital uterine malformations, the imaging modality of choice for the visualization of that malformation, and the main characteristics one can see on that specific imaging modality for that specific anomaly.
+The following table outlines some common congenital uterine malformations, the imaging modality of choice for the visualization of that malformation, and the main characteristics that can be seen for each.

 |Uterine Anomaly||Imaging Modality of Choice||Main Imaging Findings|